planetabhi/figma-variables/README.md

 `Boolean` | True, false values | Boolean variables use true/false.
 Used to show/hide layers.

 #### Collections and Groups
-To keep your variables organized, Figma provides collections and groups.
+Figma provides collections and groups to help keep your variables organized:

-- Both collections and groups are used to organize variables and improve their discoverability.
+- Both collections and groups make variables more organized and easier to find.
-- A collection is a set of variables and modes.
-Collections facilitate the organization of related variables.
+- A collection brings together related variables and modes, making organization more intuitive.
-- You can further organize variables by placing them into groups within a collection.
+- Within collections, you can further organize variables by placing them into logical groups.

-#### Differences b/w Variables and Styles
+#### Variables vs. Styles
-- Variables define reusable values like colors and spacing, while styles are predefined sets of design properties, such as text and effects.
+- Variables define reusable values like colors and spacing, while styles are predefined sets of design properties, such as text formatting and effects.
-- Variables, unlike styles, enable dynamic design changes across contexts.
-For instance, switch between light and dark modes or adjust padding for different devices.
-This allows for adaptable component systems.
+- Unlike styles, variables enable dynamic design changes across different contexts.
+For instance, you can easily switch between light and dark modes or adjust padding for different devices, creating more adaptable component systems.
-- Variables provide design flexibility, allowing instance-specific value changes like button text or color.
-Styles maintain design consistency for elements like button styles, headings, or color palettes.
+- Variables offer greater design flexibility, allowing you to change specific values like button text or color for individual instances.
+Styles help maintain design consistency for elements like button styles, headings, or color palettes.
-- Variables store raw, single values, while styles store sets of values.
+- Variables store individual values, while styles store collections of related values.

 ---

 ## Methodology
-> Structuring collections by abstraction.
+> Let's organize collections by abstraction levels.

-We'll organize Figma variables into four collections, each serving distinct purposes.
+Together, we can organize Figma variables into four collections, each serving a distinct purpose.

 ```
 ┌───────────────┐